 Other defendants, though not exonerated completely, were released from death row having been cleared of their capital offense.
-Generally, the defendants' convictions were overturned and then they reluctantly entered a guilty plea to a lesser charge because of the danger of receiving another death sentence or lengthy imprisonment.
-Unlike those on the exoneration list, they were technically guilty of some lesser offense related to the original crime.
-This list is not necessarily inclusive of all such cases.
+Generally, the defendants' convictions were overturned and then they reluctantly entered a guilty or no-contest plea to a lesser charge because of the continuing risk of receiving another death sentence or lengthy imprisonment and the length of time they would remain imprisoned before retrial even if they were acquitted.
+Unlike those on the exoneration list, the law considers them technically guilty of some lesser offense related to the original crime, even if they may be factually innocent.
+This list is not inclusive of all such cases.

 Ndume Olatushani Tennessee Conviction 1985 Released 2012

 In December 2011, Ndume Olatushani (formerly Erskine Johnson) was granted a new trial by the Tennessee Court of Criminal Appeals due to faulty witness testimony.
 His original death sentence for the 1983 murder of a Memphis grocery store manager, Joe Belenchia, during a robbery was thrown out in 1999 after an appeals court found that police reports and evidence had been withheld.
 He was later re-sentenced to life in prison.
 Since the December 2011 ruling, Ndume has been incarcerated awaiting a new trial.